hapax/hapax.github.io/assets/teaching.md

    \frac{dh}{dt} = -v\kappa.
    $$

-5. Finally, imagine we begin pouring sand from a bucket into the patch at some rate $bw$.
+5. Suppose we begin pouring sand from a bucket into the patch at some rate $bw$.
 	If all this sand rolls, show that the change in height becomes